 Heanney left a career in marketing to focus on health and fitness full time, lifting it from a part-time passion to a full-time project.
 With nutrition and fitness education under her belt, Heaney forged a training programme, SCULPT w/H, inviting like-minded women to join her wellness journey, nourishing mind, body and soul.

 Cristina McLauchlan: Founder, the Vibe Tribe

-Cristina is an eco-warrior with serious heart – her aim to bring environmentally focused brands to the fore has led to her work as Brand Manager for MANA!
-Fast Slow Food, and the establishment of the Vibe Tribe, fostering positive partnerships from the wellness community and beyond, as well as Conscious Cinema, which offers screenings with the aim to raise awareness and stir public debate.
+Cristina is an eco-warrior with serious heart.
+Her aim to bring environmentally focused brands to the fore has led to her work previously as Brand Manager for MANA!
+Fast Slow Food, and the establishment of The Vibe Tribe ethical PR, fostering positive partnerships from the wellness community and beyond, as well as Conscious Cinema, which offers screenings with the aim to raise awareness and stir public debate.

 Lahra Tatriele: Co-founder, Fivelements

 Lahra’s background in marketing and advertising left her perfectly positioned to create a unique approach to Fivelements, a wellness facility and healing spa with locations in both Bali and Hong Kong she co-founded with her husband, Chicco.
 Adopting an eco-conscious approach, Lahra is focused on creating positive lasting and sustainable changes.

 Naturopathic doctor Benita Perch is one of the Managing Directors and senior partners at IMI, Hong Kong’s leading integrated medicine institute.
 As vice president for the Integrative Association of Naturopaths in Hong Kong, she has her finger on the pulse of alternative therapies in Hong Kong and uses everything from modern diagnostics to herbal medicine to give her patients a holistic and bespoke treatment.